 Training with sequence- and multi-dimensional parallelism

 Pytorch does not have the notion of partial sentences, thus all samples being processed in parallel are assumed to be full-length samples on a data-parallel execution.
-To overcome this, when you run sequence parallelism of order S
+To overcome this, when you run sequence parallelism of order S, you should perform S gradient accumulation steps with the corresponding gradients scaling, so that it processes the correct batch size per step, and gradients are properly averaged.

 Moreover, when you perform multi-dimensional parallelism (e.g. at data- and sequence levels), you need to define the process groups for the data parallelel processes (the ones that load different samples) and the sequence parallel processes (the ones that load different chunks of the same sample and perform sequence parallelism for that sample).
-You can do this with Pytorch’s device mesh or create your own process groups manually.
+You can do this with Pytorch’s DeviceMesh mesh or create your own process groups manually.
+For the sake of illustration, if you’d implement a \(2 \times 2\) Data- and Ulysses sequence parallelism on 4 GPUs, this would be the memory layout before and during the Multi-Head Attention:

 Code and final remarks